 Safety on school transport

-We make a number of checks on the vehicles, drivers and Passenger Assistants (people who give extra support to individuals with additional needs) we use for school transport services.
+We make a number of checks on the vehicles, drivers and passenger assistants (people who give extra support to individuals with additional needs) we use for school transport services.

-Our transport partners Travel Service Solutions (TSS) have a code of conduct that all drivers and passenger assistants must follow.
+We also have a code of conduct that all drivers and passenger assistants must follow.

 Safety checks on vehicles